British Rail Class 308: Operations

 In 1996, with the privatisation of British Rail, the Class 308 fleet passed into the ownership of Angel Trains and were leased to the Regional Railways North East franchise.
 This was originally operated as Northern Spirit, but the franchise was later taken over by Arriva and operated as Arriva Trains Northern.

-By the late 1990s, it was clear that the elderly Class 308 units needed replacing.
-Due to their age, they were increasingly unreliable and expensive to maintain.
-They were replaced by sixteen new 3-car Class 333 units, which were introduced from 12 January 2001, all 16 Class 333 units were later lengthened to 4-car sets.
+By the late 1990s, it was clear that the elderly Class 308 units needed replacing as they were increasingly unreliable and expensive to maintain.
+They were replaced by 16 new three-car units, which were introduced from 12 January 2001; all units were lengthened subsequently to four-car sets.

-The Class 308 units were withdrawn and sent for storage at MoD Shoeburyness.
+The Class 308 units were withdrawn and sent for storage at MoD Shoeburyness, in Essex.
 The final three units, nos.
-308138/157/158, were withdrawn in late 2001, and were sent for scrap at Immingham.
-Since then, the stored units have slowly been scrapped at various locations, with the final vehicles disposed of in 2004.
-However, one driving trailer was saved for preservation.
+308138/57/58, were withdrawn in late 2001 and were sent for scrap at Immingham, in Lincolnshire.
+Since then, the stored units were slowly scrapped at various locations, with the final vehicles disposed of in 2004.
+Only one carriage was saved for preservation.